Skip to main content

 Weekly Columns

 Each year, Congress has the responsibility to pass a budget, and then appropriate funds in accordance with that budget to fund the federal government agencies.
 The process typically starts in February when the President submits his proposed budget.
 But Congress has no obligation to adhere to the President's budget or even to put it to a vote.
+President Obama's budgets were routinely rejected - and not on a partisan basis.

 Issues:Defense, National Security & Foreign AffairsEconomy & Small BusinessSocial Security